Pitch For Cellists (Ear Training)

 HORIZONTAL AND VERTICAL HEARING

-In the same way that it helps us to better understand complex numbers if we break them up into their components (758 = [7 x 100] + [5 x 10] +[8 x 1]) we can often understand (and thus hear) complex intervals better if we “construct” them from their basic simple component intervals.
-For example, the diminished 7th interval is made up of 3 minor thirds piled on top of each other, while the diminished 5th is composed of two of these minor thirds.
+The above examples deal with some of the most simple intervals but we can use the same “catchy tune” idea for more difficult intervals (see below).
+To understand (and thus imagine) complex intervals better it can help if we “construct” them from their basic simple component intervals in the same way that understanding complex numbers is made easier if we break them up into their components (758 = [7 x 100] + [5 x 10] +[8 x 1]).
+For example, a diminished 7th interval is composed of three minor thirds piled on top of each other, while a diminished fifth is composed of two of these minor thirds.

 SEMITONES: CHROMATIC SCALES